Generalizable Deepfake Detection Based on Forgery-aware Layer Masking and Multi-artifact Subspace Decomposition: Related Work

-Beyond data synthesis–based strategies, representation learning–based deepfake detection methods constitute another major research direction.
-These approaches do not rely on explicitly constructing forged samples; instead, they learn discriminative representations that capture intrinsic inconsistencies of deepfakes through feature space modeling, thereby improving generalization across forgery algorithms, compression settings, and demographic variations.
-Toward this goal, existing studies explore multiple perspectives, including spatial–frequency fusion, feature disentanglement, attention mechanisms, reconstruction consistency, and transfer learning.
-In spatial–frequency fusion, SFDG \cite{Wang2023SFDG} jointly models spatial texture cues and frequency-domain statistical features, enhancing sensitivity to high-frequency artifacts and compression distortions.
-F2Trans \cite{Miao2023F2TransHF} further integrates frequency-domain modeling with fine-grained Transformer architectures to capture subtle differences among high-frequency artifacts, thereby improving discriminative capability.
-To mitigate excessive reliance on specific forgery patterns, disentangled learning methods attempt to separate generic representations from forgery-related representations at the feature level.
-UCF \cite{Yan2023UCF} achieves feature disentanglement via unsupervised contrastive constraints, enabling the model to learn common representations shared across different forgery algorithms.
-From a fairness generalization perspective, FG \cite{Lin2024PreservingFG} introduces feature disentanglement and loss flattening strategies to alleviate performance bias across demographic groups and domains.
-In artifact modeling, LAA-Net \cite{Nguyen2024LAANetLA} employs localized artifact attention to guide the model toward key forged regions and combines it with a multi-task learning framework, endowing the detector with stronger adaptability across varying compression and quality conditions.
-In contrast to discriminative learning, RAM \cite{Tian2024RAM} adopts a reconstruction-based paradigm that detects forgeries by reconstructing real appearances and measuring reconstruction consistency, thereby identifying forged samples from the perspective of generative consistency.
+From a fairness generalization perspective, FG~\cite{Lin2024PreservingFG} introduces feature disentanglement and loss flattening strategies to alleviate performance bias across demographic groups and domains.
+In artifact modeling, LAA-Net~\cite{Nguyen2024LAANetLA} employs localized artifact attention to guide the model toward key forged regions and combines it with a multi-task learning framework, endowing the detector with stronger adaptability across varying compression and quality conditions.
+In contrast to discriminative learning, RAM~\cite{Tian2024RAM} adopts a reconstruction-based paradigm that detects forgeries by reconstructing real appearances and measuring reconstruction consistency, thereby identifying forged samples from the perspective of generative consistency.
 In recent years, with the rise of large-scale pretrained models, transfer learning has become an important means of enhancing cross-domain generalization.
-FA \cite{Cui2025ForensicsAdapter} introduces lightweight adapter modules on top of a frozen CLIP visual encoder to enhance discrimination of forged regions while preserving semantic consistency.
-UDD \cite{Fu2025UDD} weakens positional and content biases by randomly shuffling and mixing Transformer tokens, encouraging the model to learn more robust, forgery-invariant representations.
-In addition, MoE-FFD \cite{Kong2024MoE-FFD} and Effort \cite{Yan2024OrthogonalSD} leverage feature decomposition and subspace modeling to effectively mitigate overfitting while jointly preserving semantic information and learning forgery patterns.
+FA~\cite{Cui2025ForensicsAdapter} introduces lightweight adapter modules on top of a frozen CLIP visual encoder to enhance discrimination of forged regions while preserving semantic consistency.
+UDD~\cite{Fu2025UDD} weakens positional and content biases by randomly shuffling and mixing Transformer tokens, encouraging the model to learn more robust, forgery-invariant representations.
+In addition, MoE-FFD~\cite{Kong2024MoE-FFD} and Effort~\cite{Yan2024OrthogonalSD} leverage feature decomposition and subspace modeling to mitigate overfitting while jointly preserving semantic information and learning forgery patterns.